Nafiros/B-MUL-100-MyHunter/README.md

 This is the first graphical epitech project.

-C porject you can build it easily with make;
+C project, you can build it easily with make;
 Just run make command and lunch ./my_hunter to play

 DEPENDENCIES: